-- 6.1 Developer contributions may be secured by means of a section 75 obligation concluded between the applicant and the council, prior to the issue of planning permission.
-In some cases, the use of a section 69 agreement under the Local Government (Scotland) Act 1973 may be more appropriate. - 6.2 In some cases, where relatively small sums of money are involved, it may be possible to avoid formal section 75 obligations and section 69 agreements and for the council to collect contributions through an exchange of letters prior to planning permission being granted.

-6.3 Wherever possible, the council will allow developers to make phased payments.
+- 6.1 Developer contributions may be secured by means of a Section 75 Agreement concluded between the applicant and the council, prior to the issue of planning permission.
+In some cases, the use of a Section 69 Agreement under the Local Government (Scotland) Act 1973 may be more appropriate. - 6.2 In some cases, where relatively small sums of money are involved, it may be possible to avoid formal Section 75 Agreements and Section 69 Agreements and for the council to collect contributions through an exchange of letters prior to planning permission being granted. - 6.3 Wherever possible, the council will allow developers to make phased payments.
 Planning conditions to phase housing developments may be necessary in some cases to ensure that infrastructure thresholds are not exceeded.